Foundation / Corporation

 The Foundation provides the following types of Nonprofit Toolbox Grants: Organizational Assessments, Technology Assessments and Implementation Awards, and Operational Capacity grants.

-The assessment involves working with a staff member from the Georgia Center for Nonprofit’s Nonprofit Consulting Group who will assist the organization in understanding its strengths and challenges.
+The assessment may involve working with a staff member from the Georgia Center for Nonprofit’s Nonprofit Consulting Group or another outside consultant who will assist the organization in understanding its strengths and challenges.
 At the conclusion of the assessment, the board and staff can identify a priority challenge; the organization can then apply for a Nonprofit Toolbox grant in the next cycle to address it.
 Please note that receiving an Organizational Assessment does not guarantee the organization will receive an Operational Capacity grant in the future.

 The Foundation partners with TechBridge™ to support nonprofits seeking to build their organization’s capacity through technology upgrades.
 Organizations that have an open Operational Capacity Toolbox grant with the Foundation are eligible to apply for Technology Assessment and Implementation Awards, regardless of whether the current Operational Capacity Toolbox project is complete.

 Operational Capacity grants are for organizations that have identified a specific project that will strengthen organizational operations and capacity.
 Although the Foundation partners with the Georgia Center for Nonprofits’ Nonprofit Consulting Group to implement these awards, Operational Capacity grantees are not required to contract with consultants associated with our partner to complete their Nonprofit Toolbox project.
-If grantees choose to contract with consultants not affiliated with the Georgia Center for Nonprofits, they may have to supplement the Nonprofit Toolbox award with funding of their own in order to make up the difference in fees.
+Nonprofits that choose to contract with consultants not affiliated with the Georgia Center for Nonprofits may request up to $15,000; grantees may receive partial funding and should be prepared to supplement the Toolbox award with other funds.

-Operational Capacity grantees will be required to make a cash contribution of 5%-10% of the cost of the consulting engagement ($250-$1,500) based on the organization’s budget; see page 8 of the guidelines for complete details.
+Operational Capacity grantees will be required to make a cash contribution of 5%-10% of the cost of the consulting engagement ($250-$1,500) based on the organization’s budget; see page 7 of the guidelines for complete details.
+Organizations may only have one open Operational Capacity Grant at a time.

-Technology Implementation applicants are required to match $1:$1 and can request up to $10,000 from the Nonprofit Toolbox.
+Technology Implementation applicants can request up to $10,000 from the Nonprofit Toolbox.

 Geographic eligibility includes Barrow, Bartow, Butts, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Morgan, Newton, Paulding, Pickens, Rockdale, Spalding, and Walton Counties.